The Abyssal Fleet

 - Stripperiffic: Easily among the least covered out of all the humanoid Abyssals, though she wears more than others such as the Southern Ocean War Princess whose hair is the only thing covering her breasts, and the Armored Aircraft Carrier Princess who wears nothing — not even any thigh-highs.

 The strongest of the Abyssal Heavy Cruisers.
 While they share the same basic armament set up as the lesser Ri-Class (Triple 8-inchers backed up by torpedoes) making them represent the same two classes of USN heavy cruisers as the Ri-class, their high stats, in particular their high luck, heavily imply they represent the Royal Navy's HMAS Australia.

 - Body Horror: Her cannons are embedded in fleshy tentacles extending out from her stomach!

-- Boss in Mook Clothing: The flagship variant can launch planes and have boss-like stats.
+- Boss in Mook Clothing: The flagship and Kai variants can launch planes and have boss-like stats.

 - Evil Counterpart: Of the Mogami-class heavy cruisers, specifically Suzuya.